Maps and Landforms for Grade 2

 A compass rose shows directions such as north, south, east, and west.
 These directions help readers understand where things are located on a map.

 Students can practice by naming what is north or south of a landmark on a simple map.
+Direction words become clearer when they are used again and again in relation to real places.

 Identify Landforms